 Production Manager - Thyra Hartshorn (she/her): Thyra is a Portland, Oregon-based production manager, stage manager and technical director.
 She is the Production Manager at Portland Playhouse and has toured and worked with companies around the world including San Francisco Ballet, American Ballet Theatre and the Bolshoi Ballet.

-Production Stage Manager — Madison Lane (she/her): is thrilled to be working with Molière in the Park again!
+Stage Manager — *Madison Lane (she/her): is thrilled to be working with Molière in the Park again!
 Previous shows with MIP include: Tartuffe; The Misanthrope (2020); The Misanthrope (2019).
 Other virtual projects: A Doll’s House Pt.
 2 [Stella Adler Studio]; I, My Ruination by Kevin Artigue, Bust by Zora Howard, The Hystericals by Edith Freni, Moses by Michele Lowe [Cape Cod Theater Project]; King Lear [New York Classical].
 Thank you for watching and for supporting artists!

-Assistant Stage Manager — Caroline Wilkes (they/them or she/her): Caroline Wilkes is a recent graduate of Lewis & Clark College, where she received her BA in Theatre with a concentration in Design/Technical Theatre.
+Assistant Stage Manager — Caroline Wilkes (she/her): Caroline Wilkes is a recent graduate of Lewis & Clark College, where she received her BA in Theatre with a concentration in Design/Technical Theatre.
 She is currently a Stage Management Apprentice at Portland Playhouse.
 Caroline has recently stage managed the Zoom series Shortcuts with PPH and Marie Antoinette by David Adjmi at LC.
 She is so grateful to be able to work on pen/man/ship with these incredible artists!